lodauria/IoT_Group_Project/2nd delivery.md

 ## Evaluation update

 ### Work done up to now
+- We measure the power consumption of:
+  - The main board with radio module.
+  - The ultrasonic sensor.
+- We have tested how the network works with a number of nodes suitable for our proposal.
+- We have tested the reliability of the ultrasonic rangefinder.
-- the plate recogntion is working for a simple boat without aditional design near the plate.
+- The plate recogntion is working for a simple boat without aditional design near the plate.
 - We tested the power consumption and the delay in the license plate recognition.
-- the plate recognition is working slowly.
+- The plate recognition is working slowly.

 ### Future work
+- Camera device power consumption
+- Estimate the power consumption of the entire system (included brighter LED and real monitors)
-- making a more accurate plate recognition with taking in account cases where the boat is more designed and more writen word are near the plate.
+- Making a more accurate plate recognition with taking in account cases where the boat is more designed and more writen word are near the plate.
-- making a neural network algorithem to make the result of the plate recognition more precise.
+- Making a neural network algorithem to make the result of the plate recognition more precise.
-- make the response faster than the first one.
+- Make the response faster than the first one.